gilbert-yangye/gilbert-yangye.github.io/opportunities.md

 - Master's degree.
 - Demonstrated experience in independent research.

-To reward your attention, include the magic word 'Eureka' in the email subject line.

 #### Research Opportunities for undergraduate/master students
 If you are a current undergraduate/master student, you are very welcomed to reach out for research opportunites or thesis advisory.
 Please contact me at **gilbert.application@gmail.com** with your transcript and a short cover letter that briefly introduces your background, availability, and interests.